p0pr0ck5/lua-resty-waf/README.md

 Multiple rulesets may be added by passing a table of values to `set_option`.
 Note that ruleset names must be numeric, as they are sorted for processing in numeric order.
 This also implies some level of control on the users part; because rulesets are processed in increasing numeric order, the order with which rulesets are passed to `set_option` does not matter.
 Note only that rulesets of a higher numeric value are processed after those of a lower value.

+**NOTE: It is STRONGLY recommend avoiding adding rulesets via `set_option`.
+It is much safer to add rulesets globally via `default_option`, and ignore rulesets in necessary scopes.
+Loading a ruleset requires reading the rule from disk on first load; when done outside the `init` phase, this can block the nginx event loop.
+Caveat emptor.**

 ###score_threshold

 *Default*: 5